wlads/reefpoints/source/posts/2014-05-01-alert-messages-in-ember-apps.md

 in my app, a general alert message.
 Something that would pop up in my app, display for a few seconds and disappear.

-Clearly, this is somethingthat should not be part of Ember itself but it is a common enough feature that someone should build it.
+Clearly, this is something that should not be part of Ember itself but it is a common enough feature that someone should build it.

 I call it `Woof`.

-<iframe width="420" height="315"
+<iframe width="620" height="465"
 src="//www.youtube.com/embed/8wfG8ngFvPk" frameborder="0"
 allowfullscreen></iframe>